vktr2b/KaviGo/README.md

 ```bash
 ./kavigo -d /path/to/source -o /path/to/destination -r /path/to/ranges.file -v -p
 ```
-In v3.0.0 a config file can also be used instead of flags and a ranges file.
+In v3.0.0 and above a config file can also be used instead of flags and a ranges file.
 By default it looks for a `kavigo.yaml` in the same directory as the executable or with the `-c` flag a config file can be passed in from a custom location.
 ```bash
 ./kavigo -c /path/to/config.yaml
 ```